Skip to main content

 • Practice giving your consent in person and in writing before leaving your pediatric clinic.

-• Download the “My Voice: Planning Guide” developed by the BC Ministry of Health to help with discussions, planning and legal documentation.
+• Download the “My Voice: Planning Guide” (PDF) developed by the BC Ministry of Health to help with discussions, planning and legal documentation.

 Activities